Brad Faxon: Charitable work

 In addition to being one of the PGA Tour's top players over the past 25 years, Faxon is one of the game's most generous figures.
 In 1991, Faxon along with fellow Tour pro Billy Andrade, formed Billy Andrade/Brad Faxon Charities for Children, Inc., a non-profit organization that (as of 2005) has donated over $3 million to needy children in Rhode Island and southern Massachusetts.
 For their charity work, Faxon and Andrade were awarded the 1999 Golf Writers Association of America's Charlie Bartlett Award, given to professional golfers for unselfish contributions to society.
 Since 1999, Andrade and Faxon have also served as hosts of the CVS Charity Classic, a golf tournament held at the Rhode Island Country Club each June, whose proceeds benefit the two players' charity.
 He also co-chair's Button Hole with Andrade, a short course that serves as a teaching and learning center for children.
 Faxon also runs his own junior golf foundation.

 Broadcasting

 In 2010, Faxon worked for NBC as an analyst on golf broadcasts during the season.
 It was announced in July 2014 that Faxon would be joining Fox in 2015 as an on-air commentator along with David Fay.

 Fight for Furman golf

 In 2014, Furman University announced the school was going to discontinue the golf program.
 Faxon helped lead an alumni drive to save the program.

-Personal
+Personal life

-Faxon resides in Barrington, Rhode Island with his wife, Dory, and their four daughters.
+Faxon resides in Palm Beach Gardens with his wife, Dory, and their four daughters.